 What is WYSIWYG?

 WYSIWYG is an acronym for What You See Is What You Get.
-In computing, this refers to a software whose user interface (UI) allows the user to view their real-time edits on a display that resembles the final published outcome.
+In computing and website development, this refers to a software whose user interface (UI) allows the user to view their real-time edits on a display that resembles the final published outcome.

 With word processors, such as Microsoft Word, the WYSIWYG interface allows the display to simulate the document configurations (e.g. fonts, line breaks, and final pagination) that would appear when printed.

-When creating a website featuring a WYSIWYG software, the platform’s editor displays precisely how each page would appear to an end-user.
+When understanding how to make a website featuring a WYSIWYG software, the platform’s editor displays precisely how each page would appear to an end-user.
 Some WYSIWYG applications use various modes for emphasizing the subtle differences between what the user sees and what they get:

 Composition mode: The display shows the user a close-to-the-end result, but composition information like non-printing characters (e.g. visual representations for space, line breaks, pilcrows) also appear.